FAIRplus/the-fair-cookbook/content/recipes/introduction/dpia.md

 A specific data protection impact assessment is needed for each request and this can be a time-consuming operation.

-This is where the availability of machine-actionable representations of legal documents such as DPIA, data use agreements, and data access requests can yield great beneficial.
+This is where the availability of machine-actionable representations of legal documents such as DPIA, data use agreements, and data access requests can yield great benefits.
-By enabling the creation of readily exploitable documents, they help the development of automated assessment tool, which could expedite decisions regarding data access while potentially reducing the risks associated with the use of sensitive information.
+By enabling the creation of readily exploitable documents, it could help the development of automated assessment tool, which would expedite decisions regarding data access while potentially reducing the risks associated with the use of sensitive information.
-Privacy preserving use of data is of paramount importance as to retain the public confidence in the scientific practice and the safe-keeping of information.
+Privacy preserving use of data is of paramount importance to retain the public confidence in the scientific practice and the safe-keeping of information.